 If you have been declared occupationally disabled for 35% or more, you will receive a benefit from the Employee Insurance Agency (UWV).
 You will then be subject to the Dutch Work and Income (Fitness for Work) Act (Wet Werk en Inkomen naar Arbeidsvermogen - WIA).
 If you have been declared occupationally disabled for 35% or more and you meet the conditions, you will build up pension on the part that corresponds to your occupationally disability.
 You will not have to pay a contribution.

-In My PMT and on your UPO, you can see the level of the built-up pension during your occupational disability.
+In My PMT at deelnemer.pmt.nl and on your Uniform Pension Overview (UPO), you can see the level of the built-up pension during your occupational disability.
 This information will not be available until the next calendar year, after we have notified you that your occupational disability has been processed in our system.
+You will find more information about this in the factsheet 'Arbeidsongeschikt' ('Occupationally disabled') at www.pmt.nl/downloads.